 - Follow-up to monitor progress.
 Be gentle when it appears that the project plan is slipping and ask what steps are being taken to get the project back on track.
 Since you’ve built some slack into the timeline, the team will have some time to take remedial action.

-Often when we think in terms of a deadline, we're working with one person.
-What is the optimal way to ensure you get a work product in the timeframe you need from someone who does not share your understanding of deadlines?
+Often when we think in terms of a deadline, we’re working with one person.
+Here are a few strategies to help you successfully work through cultural differences and get work done in the necessary timeframe:

-- This may sound simplistic, but it is something us task-focused people often overlook: Listen carefully and watch body language when someone agrees that they will accomplish something by a specific date.
-Was the positive given because the person knew it was what you wanted to hear or do they believe that they can achieve the goal?
+- This may sound simplistic, but it’s something us time-focused people often overlook: Listen carefully and watch body language when someone agrees that they will accomplish a task by a specific date.
+Was the positive given because the person knew it was what you wanted to hear?
+Or do they seem confident they can achieve the goal?

 - Ask the person when they think they can complete what you have requested with the necessary level of professionalism.
-This allows for a dialogue where you can outline your expectation for the finished product, and get a good idea of what the person thinks is reasonable.
-How long someone will need to write a 2-page report might be substantially different from the time a 10-page report would require.
+This allows for a dialogue where you can outline your expectation for the finished product, and you can get a good idea of what the person thinks is reasonable.

 - If timing is critical and there is no wriggle-room in the schedule, let the person know and tell them that you will be following up to make sure the deadline is met.